hspedro/ckad-preparation/arch.md

 It also implements logs within a cluster to ensure no conflict between masters.

+### Controller

+Responsible for noticing and responding when nodes, containers, endpoints goes down, etc. - it makes decision to bring up new containers, in such cases.

+### Scheduler

+Responsible for distributing work, or containers, across multiple nodes.
+Assign newly-created containers to nodes.

+## **Worker Nodes**

+Where the containers are hosted, thus make use of a Container Runtime.
+To communicate with the Kube API Server from the Master node, the worker nodes embeds the kubelet service

 ### kubelet

 Agent that runs on each node in the cluster, responsible for making sure the